busycaesar/Model_Context_Protocol/documentation/python-mcp-server.md

-Following documentation is taken with the reference of [MCP Website](https://modelcontextprotocol.io/quickstart/server#core-mcp-concepts).
-The following commands are suitable for Linux/MacOS.
-Check out the website for the command for Windows Machine.
+The following documentation has been prepared with reference to the [MCP Website](https://modelcontextprotocol.io/quickstart/server#core-mcp-concepts).
+These instructions are intended for setting up the MCP server on Linux/MacOS.
+If you're using a Windows machine, please refer to the official website for the appropriate commands.

 # Steps to create the MCP server using Python: